ars2240/asdHBTucker/README.md

 - elems.m- returns all values between two vectors
 - entropy.m- calculates entropy of probability vector
 - init_options.m- option initialization
+- initializeTree.m- initializes hierarchical tree from the CRP
 - logisticReg.m- uses a logistic regression model to learn & predict ASD
 - multi.m- draws a single sample from the multinomial distribution
 - opt.m- separate file that computes tests for our optimization problem